appacademy/Module-2-Resources/week-6/d3-binary-search-trees/notes/binary-search-trees.md

 # Properties of Binary Search Trees
 - The tree starts at the root
 - nodes whose values are less than the current node go to the left
-- nodes whose values are more than the current node go to the right
+- nodes whose values are more than the current node go to the left
 - O (log n) search, insertion and deletion complexity
 - Each node has three properties: value, left and right